 - About 8 to 10 weeks after you do not see anymore bees working the nest you can carefully take down your nest and store it .
 This can be garage or garden shed.
 The nest should be protected in some way with a netting or something to try to keep the pests out of the nest.
 By Mid-November you should be able to open your nesting material, insert a thin knife at the end of the reed and twist the knife to pop the reeds open, remove your cocoons, inspect and remove any pests. clean off the cocoons and refrigerate them for next spring.

 - We do not guarantee the bees once they are shipped and are not responsible for the mason bees once they are out of our hands.
 We have two shipping methods and customers are responsible for choosing the correct method according to the weather temperature in the area in which these bees are being shipped These bees start coming out of hibernation when exposed to temperatures above 55 degrees.
 Express mail service is needed if you live along ways from Utah and the temperature is warm, hot in your area above 55 degrees outside .
 People with allergies to bees, flowers pollen, bee products should not order these bees.
 We cannot guarantee establishment of the mason bees due to various factors over which we have no control.
-We do not guarantee the pollination of crops, survivability, reproduction of more bees. no returns on bees and/or bee products.
+We do not guarantee the pollination of crops, survivability, reproduction of more bees.
+There are no returns on bees, these bees can't be sent out and then back without risking hatching and death to the bees do to many temperature changes during shipping.
+We will work with you if there any problems with the bees.
 We do everything we can provide quality mason bee houses and mason bee cocoons, our cocoons usually all hatch, but there might be some mason bees that die during hibernation its just part of nature.
 If the bees are taken care of and used correctly, they can be excellent pollinators and prosper.
 This page is only a suggestion page on helping to raise mason bees, these are just some ideas we have experimented with and had some success,but do not guarantee success with raising mason bees if you use these suggestions.